-- 800 m - 40% of ship DWT, in m, calculated considering a cargo density of 1,0 t/m
+- 800 m3 - 40% of ship DWT, in m3, calculated considering a cargo density of 1,0 t/m3

 IMO Resolution A.673(16) applies in lieu of the IBC code.

 Tab 1 indicates, for ready reference, the Sections of this Chapter containing specific requirements applicable to chemical recovery ships.